aDudko/scrap-heap/leetcode/src/com/leetcode/task/easy/remove_element/readme.md

 </ul>

 <h6>Example 1:</h6>
 <p><b>Input:</b> <code>nums = [3, 2, 2, 3], val = 3</code></p>
 <p><b>Output:</b> <code>2, nums = [2, 2, _, _]</code></p>
 <p><b>Explanation:</b> Your function should return <code>k = 2</code>, with the first two elements of nums being 2.
 It does not matter what you leave beyond the returned k (hence they are underscores).

 <h6>Example 2:</h6>
 <p><b>Input:</b> <code>nums = [0, 1, 2, 2, 3, 0, 4, 2], val = 2</code></p>
 <p><b>Output:</b> <code>5, nums = [0, 1, 4, 0, 3, _, _, _]</code></p>
 <p><b>Explanation:</b> Your function should return <code>k = 5</code>, with the first five elements of nums containing 0, 0, 1, 3, and 4.
 Note that the five elements can be returned in any order.
-It does not matter what you leave beyond the returned k (hence they are underscores).
+It does not matter what you leave beyond the returned k (hence they are underscores).</p>

 <h5>Constraints:</h5>
 <ul>